First Wednesday Lecture Series

 Hear stories about the amazing diversity of people and events that make up New Mexico.
 On the first Wednesday of each month, a leading expert shares experiences and insights about some fascinating aspect of New Mexico’s history.

-Lectures are free to the public with museum admission.
-Donations to support the lecture series and the New Mexico History Museumare greatly appreciated.
+Lectures are viewed online and are free to the public.
+Click on "Learn More" below to register for the next lecture.
+Donations to support the lecture series and the New Mexico History Museum are greatly appreciated.

 Past lectures can be viewed online via Facebook and YouTube in our archive below.